 How To Escape The Roommate Phase In Your Relationship

-It can happen to the best of us: we meet someone, things are hot and heavy, you're like rabbits in the sack, then you move in together.
+It can happen to the best of us: We meet someone, and things become hot and heavy.
+Then you move in together.
 At first, it's bliss.
 It's everything you wanted, but then something shifts.
-You're pooping with the door open, you're wearing your period undies when you don't have your period, and the last time you had a proper make-out session, Obama was president.
+You're pooping with the door open, you're wearing your period undies when you don't have your period, and the last time you had a proper makeout session was back when Obama was president.
 You have gone from lovers to — gasp — roommates.

-While it's really great to be so comfortable with your partner that you can be 100% yourself, because who doesn't want that?
-But your relationship may have a case of roommate syndrome (via Fox13).
+While it's great to be so comfortable with your partner that you can be 100% yourself (because who doesn't want that?), your relationship may have a case of roommate syndrome.

 "The roommate phase is what happens when couples have stopped seeing their relationship as special and have fallen into comfortable cohabiting, just like two friends sharing a space," sex and relationship expert Rhian Kivits tells Metro.
 "They usually get on well, with very few arguments, and because there's plenty of space for them to pursue their work, friendships, and individual interests, they may even feel content.
 However, they're living platonically, and there's very little magic or romance in their relationship."

-But just because you've fallen into the roommate phase of your relationship doesn't mean it can't be salvaged and get back on track.
+But just because you've fallen into the roommate phase of your relationship doesn't mean it can't be salvaged.
+Let's explore how to get back on track.

 Talk about it

-As you sit there in the sweatpants that haven't been washed in weeks while your partner doom scrolls on their phone, you just might have an epiphany: You were once completely crazy for that person, and you couldn't get enough of them.
-When this realization kicks in, it's time to talk about the situation (via Psychology Today).
-It might be uncomfortable or even a bit awkward, but it has to be done.
-Unless, of course, you and your partner prefer living this way — and some couples do; some put companionship over sex and intimacy.
+As you sit there in the sweatpants that haven't been washed in weeks while your partner doom scrolls on their phone, you just might have an epiphany: You were once completely crazy for this person, and you couldn't get enough of them.
+When this realization kicks in, it's time to talk about the situation.
+It might be uncomfortable or even a bit awkward, but it has to be done unless, of course, you and your partner prefer living this way — and some couples do by putting companionship over sex and intimacy.

 "Remember you married or committed to each other because you are lovers," sociologist Pepper Schwartz tells Yahoo.
 "You were attracted to each other ...
 If every good moment is spent snoring, maybe it's time to take out a glass of wine and talk about the future or plan a trip for when you're both next free."

-If planning a trip isn't in the cards at the moment, then when you are together on the couch vegging out and watching a movie, cuddle.
-When we get snuggling with someone we care for, oxytocin (also appropriately called the "cuddle hormone") is released, and it creates a deeper bond (via LiveScience).
-It might seem like not a big deal to cuddle, but it does trigger a yearning in us, as well as levels of intimacy.
+If planning a trip isn't in the cards at the moment, then whenever you're together on the couch vegging out and watching a movie, cuddle.
+When we snuggle with someone we care for, oxytocin (also appropriately called the "cuddle hormone") is released, and it creates a deeper bond.
+It might not seem like a big deal to cuddle, but it does trigger a yearning in us, as well as increased levels of intimacy.

 Be more present